Megan Young: 2015–present: Return to GMA Network

-In March 2015, Megan Young returned to GMA Network after four years of exclusive contract with ABS-CBN.
+In March 2015, Young returned to GMA Network after four years of exclusive contract with ABS-CBN.
 Her comeback project in the Kapuso Network is the most anticipated second adaptation of the hit Mexicanovela MariMar where she plays the title role.
 She is paired with Tom Rodriguez who plays the role of her love interest Sergio.
 Her sister Lauren Young is also part of the show and plays the role of MariMar's main antagonist Antonia.
 This marks their second project together after Star Magic Presents: Abt Ur Luv Ur Lyf 2.

-Megan is also one of the hosts in the sixth edition of the reality talent search Starstruck which launched her career as an artist.
+Young is also one of the hosts in the sixth edition of the reality talent search Starstruck which launched her career as an artist.
 She's working alongside Dingdong Dantes as main host, and her co-Starstruck alumni Mark Herras, Rocco Nacino, Miguel Tanfelix, and Kris Bernal, who serve as journey hosts.
 The show premiered on September 7, 2015.